BenjaminWills/programming-notes/Databricks/Databricks.md

 A `notebook` can be viewed as a **[job](#jobs)** that can be **scheduled**, and triggered by some cloud services too.

 Note that we _cannot_ run any cells without a `cluster`, all data that is uploaded to a `notebook` goes to a `cluster` that the `notebook` runs on.

+#### version control

+We can access our notebooks previous states by clicking on the `last edit` button, then we can choose from the `previous saves`.
+We can also link `GIT`.

 #### Adding code